You are what you eat, or at least that’s how the saying goes.

 The less you sleep the less time your body has to recover from the day before.
 This can have a devastating ripple effect if you’re not careful.

 Step #7 – Drink More Water

 Your digestive system is so much more than your stomach.
 Your digestive system starts with your mouth and ends where we’d prefer not to get into.
 That includes so many different organs that need to be taken care of, including the intestines.

 Staying hydrated is a great way of taking care of many of these organs as water helps protect the mucosal lining of your intestines and other organs.
 They also help balance out the good gut bacteria in your body.

 Not only that, but oftentimes, when we think we’re hungry, we’re really just thirsty, and staying hydrated can help stop us from overeating.

 Step #8 – Make a Special Effort to Boost Your Greens

 Vegetables and fruits are great because they’re packed with vitamins and minerals while still low in calories.
 On top of that, vegetables are packed with things such as antioxidants, probiotics, and digestive enzymes (which we’ll talk about later.)
 All of these ingredients are great for people looking to improve their digestive health because they’ll help give your body more of what it needs to function.

-If you’re having a hard time eating eight apples a day or a metric ton of kale, you could instead supplement your normal fruit and veggie intake with a greens supplement.
+If you’re having a hard time eating enough fruits and vegetables every day, you could instead supplement your normal fruit and veggie intake with a greens supplement.
 Supplements like 1st Phorm’s Opti-Greens 50 are a great way of getting in that extra nutrition that you need.

 Whether you’re looking to improve your digestive health, supplement your greens intake, or add more protein to your diet, 1st Phorm has something for you.